Large deviations for triangles in scale-free random graphs: Introduction and main results

 \section{Introduction and main results}

 Many real-world networks were found to have degree distributions that can be approximated by a power-law distribution, where the fraction of vertices of degree $k$ scales as a power law with infinite variance~\cite{vazquez2002}.
-Therefore, random graph models that serve as benchmark for these real-world networks therefore often focus on networks with power-law degree distributions.
-These random graphs are constructed to have similar degree distributions as real-world networks, but other graph properties are not prescribed by the model.
+Therefore, random graph models that serve as benchmarks for these real-world networks often focus on networks with power-law degree distributions.
+These random graphs are constructed to have similar degree distributions as real-world networks, but the model does not prescribe other graph properties.
 The behavior of network properties of random graph models with a prescribed degree sequence has therefore been an object of intensive study~\cite{dhara2019,friedrich2015a,heydari2017,janssen2019,hofstad2017,yin2019a}.

 In this paper, we focus on the property of triangle counts.
 Triangle counts measure the tendency of two neighbors of a vertex to be connected as well, allowing to analyze the network's clustering properties.
 While many real-world networks were found to be highly clustered, many random graph models are locally tree-like, and therefore only contain few triangles in the large-network limit.
 In power-law random graphs however, the random graphs may still possess a polynomial number of triangles, and the average clustering coefficient vanishes extremely slowly in the network size~\cite{hofstad2017b}.
 Motivated by this slow decay of the average clustering coefficient, we focus on the question: How unlikely is it that a power-law random graph contains a large number of triangles?